chubetho/Bachelor_Thesis/chapters/experimental.typ

 The principles of @ddd offer a strong foundation for implementing a vertical-split strategy for micro frontends.
 In this approach, each micro frontend aligns with a specific subdomain, such as a particular game, effectively mirroring the microservices architecture established on the backend.

 However, to increase the system's flexibility, a horizontal-split strategy will be adopted instead.
 While the majority of micro frontends will continue to follow a vertical-split, focusing on specific game subdomains, certain functionalities or cross-cutting concerns will be shared across multiple micro frontends.
-For example, although the homepage and Lotto game are developed in separate micro frontends, the component responsible for displaying Lotto quotes can be exposed and reused within the homepage micro frontend.
+For example, although the homepage and Lotto game are developed as separate micro frontends, the component responsible for displaying Lotto quotes from the Lotto micro frontend can be exposed and reused within the homepage micro frontend.
 This adoption of a horizontal-split strategy ensures that the architecture remains adaptable and responsive to diverse requirements.

 === Module Federation

 Module Federation has been chosen for its significant potential in the development process.
 It supports both horizontal and vertical splitting of the application, as well as client-side and server-side composition, providing the flexibility needed to accommodate future requirements with ease.
-Furthermore, the use of a single frontend framework across the entire application eliminates the dependency management challenges typically encountered with Module Federation, making it an even more advantageous choice.
+Furthermore, the use of a single frontend framework across the entire application partially eliminates the dependency management challenges typically encountered with Module Federation, making it an even more advantageous choice.

-In this experiment, client-side composition will be chosen because the potential development teams at MULTA MEDIO are already familiar with @spa development.
-Additionally, if the application later requires enhanced @seo, faster load times, or improved performance, transitioning from client-side to server-side composition will be straightforward, given that Module Federation already supports this capability.
+Client-side composition is selected to combine with Module Federation because the potential teams for the @dklb rewrite project at MULTA MEDIO are already familiar with @spa development.
+Additionally, if the application later requires enhanced @seo, faster load times, or improved performance, transitioning from client-side to server-side composition will be straightforward, as Module Federation already supports this capability.
 Further details regarding client-side routing will be discussed during the implementation stage.

-For enabling communication between micro frontends, any methods outlined in @fundamental_communication will be effective.
-These methods can be easily opted in or out, without the need for upfront planning.
+For enabling communication between micro frontends, any methods outlined in @fundamental_communication will be viable.
+These methods can be easily opted in or out as needed, without requiring upfront planning.

 == Setup Stage